Purchase Guide: IBM System Storage DCS3700 – Specifications and Reviews

 Scalability

 To ensure high density (more storage in less space), the DCS3700 Storage System offers up to 180 TB of physical capacity in a slim, 4U space.
-By integrating up to two DCS3700 Expansion Units, the physical storage volume can be increased to 540 TB, all within a 12U (3x 4U expansion) form.
+Integrating up to two DCS3700 Expansion Units can increase the physical storage volume to 540 TB, all within a 12U (3x 4U expansion) form.
 Additionally, using the Performance Modules option, integration of up to 5 DCS3700 Expansion units provides scalability up to 1 PB within (6x 4U expansion) 24U space.